software-engineering-amsterdam/software-construction/2017-2018/README.md

 - QL programs are executed by interpretation, not code generation.

-Here's a simple questionnaire in QL from the domain of tax filing:
+Here is a simple questionnaire in QL from the domain of tax filing:

 ```
-form taxOfficeExample {
+form taxOfficeExample
+{
   "Did you sell a house in 2010?"
     hasSoldHouse: boolean
   "Did you buy a house in 2010?"